 ChatGPT is arguably one of the most advanced text-based AI systems, but even it can’t (and shouldn’t) do everything.
 At least not yet.

-Here are some of the ways ChatGPT can’t be used, for various reasons.
+At the time of writing this article (February 2023), here are some of the ways ChatGPT can’t be used, for various reasons:

 1. ChatGPT, alone, isn’t appropriate for SEO content writing